shield02/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 > 3-add_dnodeint_end - Script that adds a new node at the end of the list
 > 4-free_dlistint - Script that frees a dlistin list
 > 5-get_dnodeint - Script that gets the nth node of a dlistint linked list
+> 6-sum_dlistint - Script that sums all the data of a dlistint linked list